Slippy2k/REminiscence/README.txt

 For the Macintosh release, the resource fork must dumped as a file named 'FLASHBACK.BIN' (MacBinary).
 It shall contain 38 distinct data types.

-To have background music during polygonal cutscenes with the PC version, you need to copy the music/ directory of the Amiga version or use the .mod fileset from unexotica [4].
+To hear music during polygonal cutscenes with the PC version, you need to copy the music/ directory of the Amiga version or use the .mod fileset from unexotica [4].

-To hear voice during in-game dialogues, you'll need to copy the 'VOICE.VCE' file from the SegaCD version to the DATA directory.
+For speech with in-game dialogues, you need to copy the 'VOICE.VCE' file from the SegaCD version to the DATA directory.

 Running:
 --------

-By default, the engine will try to load the game data files from the 'DATA' directory (as the original game did).
+By default, the engine tries to load the game data files from the 'DATA' directory, as the original game executable did.
 The savestates are saved in the current directory.

 These paths can be changed using command line switches :

     Usage: rs [OPTIONS]...
     --datapath=PATH   Path to data files (default 'DATA')